DeannaCarina/BookTracker/README.md

 </ol>

 ### Deployment
-You are able to use a service such as GCP or AWS to host this application, or you can run it locally from your file explorer in a browser, or from within an IDE such as Github codespaces/Gitpod.
+You are able to use a service such as GCP or AWS to host this application, or you can run it locally from your file explorer in a browser, or from within an IDE such as Github codespaces/Gitpod using the usual Django/Python command: python manage.py runserver.

 ## Credits
 ### Code